 Cold Foam has some GREAT things going for it, in particular, its MUTED warmth.
-I think that if its LRV were approx. three points higher, it would be PERFECT and would take over from Sherwin Williams Pure White as my GO-TO white paint colour.
+I think that if its LRV were approx. three points higher, it would be PERFECT and would take over from Sherwin Williams Pure White as my GO-TO white paint color.

 3. Review of Sherwin Williams Cheviot SW 9503

-LRV: With an LRV of 89, Cheviot fills a gap in Sherwin William’s white paint colour family, which was lacking a good white with this LRV (the next best ones are 86 and 93).
+LRV: With an LRV of 89, Cheviot fills a gap in Sherwin William’s white paint color family, which was lacking a good white with this LRV (the next best ones are 86 and 93).
 This higher LRV puts Cheviot CLOSER to the bright end of things, but not quite at the ‘true white’ range.

 TYPE OF WHITE: Cheviot is a WARM white.
 Whereas Sherwin Williams Alabaster is a popular SOFT warm white, Cheviot has a HIGHER LRV, giving us a whiter look without losing the warmth some homes need.

 UNDERTONES: Being a warm white, it needs either yellow, orange or red undertones.
 Cheviot has a yellow undertone with a gorgeous bit of neutral to calm it down, making it look deliciously subtle and creamy.
-While its yellow/cream undertone is a bit more obvious than the previous two colours, it’s still quite soft.
+While its yellow/cream undertone is a bit more obvious than the previous two colors, it’s still quite soft.